Modeling partially-ionized dense plasma using wavepacket molecular dynamics: Bound State Model For wavepacket molecular dynamics

 \subsection{Pauli Potentials}

-We follow an idea based on the pairwise truncation of the antisymmeterization operator ~\cite{Klakow1994b,Grabowski2014} which manifests as an effective Pauli potential being added to the the classical Hamiltonian.
-Some works have been dedicated to studying the behaviour of Pauli potentials in ground state ~\cite{Su2007, Angermeier2021}, which have resulted in empirical developments through comparison with high fidelity ground-state data.
-In this paper, we wish to study the transition from ionized plasma to atomic gas, where Hydrogen bond formation is minimal due to thermal dissociation.
+We follow an idea based on the pairwise truncation of the antisymmetrization operator~\cite{Klakow1994b,Grabowski2014} which manifests as an effective Pauli potential being added to the classical Hamiltonian.
+Some works have been dedicated to studying the behaviour of Pauli potentials in ground state~\cite{Su2007, Angermeier2021}, which have resulted in empirical developments through comparison with high fidelity ground-state data.
+Along similar lines, some authors have considered additional exchange-correlation energy terms in the wavepacket Hamiltonian, Equation~\eqref{eq:Ehrenfest_evaluated_hamiltonian}, at the level of the ground-state local density approximation~\cite{Lavrinenko2019, Lavrinenko2021}, which may provide a better description at degenerate conditions.

+In this paper, we wish to study the transition from ionized plasma to atomic gas, where hydrogen bond formation is minimal due to thermal dissociation.
 Therefore, to partially account for the Fermionic nature of the electrons, we assign each a constant spin and include an additional potential between same-spin electrons.
-Following previous works we include the dominant pairwise antisymmetric kinetic energy contributions ~\cite{Klakow1994a}.
+Following previous works we include the dominant pairwise antisymmetric kinetic energy contributions~\cite{Klakow1994a}.
 Consider the following two-particle triplet state, constructed from two normalized single-particle orbitals \(|\alpha\rangle\) and \(|\beta\rangle\):